osirislab/ctf101/docs/reverse-engineering/what-is-c.md

 ## History

-The C programming language iwas written by Dennis Ritchie in the 1970s while he was working at Bell Labs.
+The C programming language was written by Dennis Ritchie in the 1970s while he was working at Bell Labs.
 It was first used to reimplement the Unix operating system which was purely written in assembly language.
 At first, the Unix developers were considering using a language called "B" but because B wasn't optimized for the target computer, the C language was created.

 !!! note
     C is the letter and the programming language after B!

 C was designed to be close to assembly and is still widely used in lower level programming where speed and control are needed (operating systems, embedded systems).
-C was also very influential to other programming langauges used today.
+C was also very influential to other programming languages used today.
 Notable languages include C++, Objective-C, Golang, Java, JavaScript, PHP, Python, and Rust.

 ## Hello World

-C is an ancestor of many other programming languages and if you are familiar with programming, it's likely that C will be at least someewhat familiar.
+C is an ancestor of many other programming languages and if you are familiar with programming, it's likely that C will be at least somewhat familiar.

 ```c
 #include <stdio.h>